spieswl/spieswl.github.io/_posts/2018-05-04-synology-git-server.md

 published:          true
 ---

 Late last year, I got the idea to start poking around **Synology** forums and support venues to see if someone had figured out how to run a ***Git*** server on Synology NASes.
 After all, the performance needed to run a shared Git server is easily provided by even the most spartan of Synology devices.
-I currently own a **13-series NAS running DiskStation Manager (`DSM`) 6.1** which, in addition to holding music, movies, and pictures, also gives the capability to back up content like school work, personal projects, and things not necessarily appropriate to upload to a publicly available system, such as **[GitHub](https://github.com/)**.
-It turns out, Synology has a great add-on package for DSM and there are some nice how-to guides out there, although generally a few (important!) steps are sometimes missing from the guides-in-question, so I am going to recreate the effort I went through to set up my own Git server on a standard Synology NAS.
+I currently own a **13-series NAS running DiskStation Manager (`DSM`) 6.1** which, in addition to holding music, movies, and pictures, also gives the capability to back up content like school work, personal projects, and things not necessarily appropriate to upload to a publicly available system like **[GitHub](https://github.com/)**.
+It turns out, Synology has a great add-on package for `DSM` and there are decent how-to guides out there, although each guide is typically missing at least one critical step.
+This guide will recreate the effort I went through to set up my own Git server on a practically-untouched Synology NAS.

 Although it is true that private repository facilities exist on service providers like GitHub (which may negate the need for this guide entirely), you may be an individual that wants more explicit control over your repository or you may want to keep specific data from being on a site hosted by another organization.
 In my case, I use my Git server to keep a plethora of work on two Ubuntu and two Windows 10 operating systems all up-to-date.
 All it takes is running a mere handful of commands across all my devices - a truly wonderful experience the first time you question whether or not you updated the work on your laptop last night.
 In the event that you have a Synology device, you want a little more control, and you can handle using the command line and connecting via **SSH**, read on.